iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 date: "2023-03-19"
 hide:
   - navigation
-description: Linked Data in its raw form, as a collection of triples (or quads) — is arguably not easily comprehensible for a human being.
-Linked Data visualization is a conversion from triples to a visual form (a table, a chart, et cetera) — a form that we humans can easily read, understand, and interact with.
-The method and particular details of a visualization very much depend on the purpose data is visualized for.
+description: Linked Data in its raw form, as a collection of triples (or quads) — is arguably not easily comprehensible for a human being. **Linked Data visualization** is a conversion from triples to something more visual (table, chart, …) — something that we humans can easily read, understand, and interact with.
 ---

 {# todo: Standardize the list of references #}